jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 belongs to one of two classes, and based on the results of a series of tests, we wish to decide which class a particular data point belongs to.
 For one example, we are given a collection of product reviews from a website and we wish to classify those reviews as either "positive" or "negative."
 This type of problem is called "sentiment analysis."
-For another, related example, we have a collection of emails or text messages and we wish to label those that are likely "spam" emails.
+For another related example, we have a collection of emails or text messages and we wish to label those that are likely "spam" emails.
 In both of these examples, the "test" that we will apply is to look for the appearance or absence of certain key words that make the text more or less likely to belong to a certain class.
 For example,